geometor/euclid.geometor.com/pages/05.elements/01.book-1/04.propositions/34.proposition-34/article.md

 taxonomy:
   tag:
   category:
+    - proof
+    - parallelograms
 ---

-In parallelogrammic areasi [^I.34:1] the opposite sides and angles are equal to one another, and the diameter bisects the areas.
+In parallelogrammic areas [^I.34:1] the opposite sides and angles are equal to one another, and the diameter bisects the areas.

 ===